mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

 tags: []
 ---

+24,246 words 138,442 characters
+48 pages

 ## Table Of Contents Narration
 * The economic bomb is the biggest puzzle piece but is very small compared to the actual puzzle

+## TFP
+* As of right now Congress is passing lots and lots of bills that none of you have read.
+  * There is even 600-800 pages bills.
+That's insane.
+That has never happened before in history.

 ## The System Was Suppose To Fail
 * We obviously have both the knowledge to understand the model and the technology to try usurption of basic principles.
 But in knowing the knowledge we would also know it's not possible.
 That the perpetual motion machine in both economic and finance were doomed to fail.
 * All energy systems are the same.
 If you can create a bomb in one than you can create a bomb in the other.

 ## Christianity
+* You can take the bible literally at times.
+God is the Logos and Christ is the Truth.
+* You're not even living in the real reality.
+You're living in the cave; there's nothing for you here.
 * Prohibition on anything that be used positively is not Christian.
 You are creating a Hard Line that denies the truth at times.
 For instance saying all weed should be banned ignores positive uses for weed.
 This denies the Truth and thus denies Life.
   * This applies to learning to.
 If denied learning about the kaballah you have denied Jesus because you have now denied learning the truth

 ## Higher Vs. Lower Generations
+* The Higher generation was born into a somewhat prosperous system.
+They could actually climb any ladder they wanted to.
+They were not born into the system we exist in now.
+They have no clue what it is like.
+Their blind ignorance to the situation creates crises so big they cause dictators.
+These people are Cattle in the truest form.
+  * The Pen is only failing to intoctrinate the youth because the youth see that the system has nothing to give them.

+* The Higher generations live easier lives.
+The Younger needs stimulants as children to make it through.
 * Unfortunately it's up to the Lower to show the Higher that these systems suck.
 The economic and social systems are awful; consider the war on drugs.
   * Trust me I understand how unfair this is.
 Truly I feel Higher should be left to fend for themselves: they created this they should have to deal with this.
 But that the right thing to do.
 The Lower must kill them with kindness.

 ## The Echelon Vs. The Cattle
+* The Cattle would lend to these bankrupt nations even though they know the debt can not be paid off.
+* When you choose ignorance is bliss you are choosing to passively support a regime that would have killed Christ.
+When that dude comes back he's gonna send you to Hell.
 * I really don't understand why the Cattle take this position.
 I actually love being proven wrong.
 Why?
 It means I got the correct answer for free, and it was explained to me.
 * You have to understand they are about to bomb you.
 The cattle will be hurt worse than you could possibly know.
 The economic bomb they built is massive.
 * The Echelon are not even trying any more.
 They are exposed so obviously, exposed so cyclically.
 You are meant to see them.
 The game is meant to collapse.